Robert-van-Engelen/Forth500/manual.md

 `CREATE` ( "name" -- ; -- _addr_ )

-A quoted part such as "name" are parsed from the input and not on the stack.
+A quoted part such as "name" are parsed from the input and not taken from the stack.

-The "return stack" effects are prefixed with `R:`, for example:
+Return stack effects are prefixed with `R:`.
+For example:

 `>R` ( _x_ -- ; R: -- _x_ )

-This word moves _x_ from the stack to the so-called return stack.
-The return stack is used for the return addresses of words executed and to store temporary values.
-It is important to keep the return stack balanced to prevent words from returning to an incorrect return address.
+This word moves _x_ from the stack to the so-called "return stack".
+The return stack is used to keep return addresses of words executed and to store temporary values.
+It is important to keep the return stack balanced.
+This prevents words from returning to an incorrect return address and crashing the system.

 ## Stack manipulation